winsont1/JHU_global_etl_tool/README.md

 Please also refer to https://developers.google.com/sheets/api/quickstart/python to set up your own Google Sheet workbook to write to.
 You will need to replace the name of the workbook in the 'main.py' file.

+You may choose to extend the code or change the target to a database other than Google Sheets to meet your needs.
+Kindly adjust the 'write' portion of the 'main.py' code accordingly.

 ## Language
 The language you will need to deploy it in is Python.
 I used Python 3.7 for my implementation.